leo-arch/clifm/README.md

 <details>
 <summary>Click here to expand</summary>

-Besides common file operations such as copy, move, remove, etc., _CliFM_ provides the following features:
+Besides common file operations such as copy, move, remove, etc., _clifm_ provides the following features:
 - Specific
   - [Really CLI-based](https://github.com/leo-arch/clifm/wiki/Introduction#main-design-and-goals).
 No GUI nor TUI at all, but just a command-line
   - It can run on the kernel built-in console and even on a SSH or any other remote session